Suggested links

 Disulfiram (Antabuse®)

 Disulfiram changes how the body metabolizes alcohol, which results in an unpleasant reaction if the user tries drinking while taking this medication.
 A typical treatment with disulfiram happens early on in recovery from alcohol abuse.
-Patients are also encouraged through behavioral therapy alongside taking disulfiram to help them build mental strength against relapse.

-Other Substance Use Disorders and Medication Treatment
+Medication Treatment for Other Substance Use Disorders

-Are These Medications Dangerous?
+Are Addiction Medications Dangerous?

 Overall, medication prescribed to assist with addiction treatment is not dangerous when used as prescribed by your treatment provider.
 Some of these medications, such as methadone, pose a risk of becoming habit-forming themselves.
-However, recovering addicts should not fear using these medications when taken according to the prescription details.

 These prescription drugs can help you or your loved one avoid relapse, and they can also provide you with relief during the challenging withdrawal phase.
-Never skip doses (if you forget to take a dose, do not double-up) and take the medication as prescribed.
+Never skip doses (if you forget to take a dose, do not double up), and take the medication as prescribed.

-Curious About Your Medication Treatment Options?
+Discover Your Addiction Medication Treatment Options

 Kent S. Hoffman, D.O. is a founder of Addiction HelpReviewed by:Kent S. Hoffman, D.O.